School Data and Education Marketing: From Information To Impact

 The right strategies can help you stay ahead of the curve and meet the needs of today’s schools and districts.
 We’re breaking down some of the biggest shifts happening in education today and how you can adapt, connect, and thrive.

-Educational change is happening across the sector, and it’s impacting everyone involved.
-While families have more schooling options than ever, including private schools, homeschooling, and charter schools, traditional public schools still serve the majority of U.S. students—about 83% according to Pew Research Center.
+Traditional public schools still serve the majority of U.S. students—a staggering 91%, according to the Learning Policy Institute.
 However, growing dissatisfaction with public education funding, curriculum debates, and school safety concerns is fueling the rise in alternative education models.
+Plus, families have more schooling options than ever, including private schools, homeschooling, and charter schools.

-HolonIQ projects that global digital spending in education will reach $404 billion this year, driven by increased investments in digital infrastructure and the long-term shift toward new digital learning models.
+Global Growth Insights reveals the EdTech market was valued at 228.81$ billion in 2025, with projections to reach 1.16$ billion by 2035.
+This surge in spending is driven by increased investments in digital infrastructure and the long-term shift toward new digital learning models.
 Artificial intelligence (AI) is playing a major role in this transformation, quickly becoming a cornerstone of education by helping schools:

 At the same time, virtual reality (VR) and augmented reality (AR) technologies are making lessons more immersive, allowing students to explore everything from historical sites to molecular structures firsthand.
 Solution providers that integrate these tools effectively will be well-positioned to meet growing demand.